Help your pup be the best pup he can be!

 Imported from Ukraine.
 Birdy is an excellent momma, and is currently breeding for Little Angels Service Dogs.
 Birdy is a registered Therapy dog with Pet Partners.

 Reagan was born in Colorado, Sept 2018, from championship European lines.
 She is registered AKC, OFA, and has her CGC, CGCA, CGCU, and has her Novice Trick Dog Titles.
 Next Litter Summer 2021.

 Grace was born Nov 4, 2019.
 She is from Birdy and Jace.
 Gracie is a fabulously tempered and a well-trained pup.
 She is registered AKC, S.T.A.R.
-Puppy, Novice AKC Trick Dog, and expected to be OFA certified when she's an appropriate age for testing.
+Puppy, Novice AKC Trick Dog, CGC, and expected to be OFA certified in 2021.

 Ruthie was born Nov 4, 2019.
 She is from Birdy and Jace.
 She is currently in my guardian program and registered AKC with STAR Puppy and Novice Trick Dog titles.